-Reasons why God rejected David's offer to build him a temple
+Reasons why God rejected David's offer to build him a temple Here are some of the reasons:

 - a.
 David had been involved in a lot of wars with the Israelites' enemies and had thus shed a lot of blood. - b.
 God was a God of the people and could not be confined to a house. - c.
 It was the will of God to establish the house of David (build David a house) rather than David builds a house for him (God).
 The human body is the temple of God.
-God dwells in the hearts of people. - d.
+God dwells in the hearts of people.

+- d.
 David had grown old.
 God wanted him to rest. - e.
-God had planned that David's son would build a house for him a place to house the Ark of the Covenant.
+God had planned that David's son would build a house for him a place to house the Ark of the rule was peaceful and prosperous.

+Covenant.
 King Solomon, David's son built the temple and fulfilled God's promises to David.
-Solomon's rule was peaceful and prosperous.
+Solomon's